riston/AStarPath/readme.md

 ## Usage

-Currently the Map object is filled from the string based map, but there is no problem to create load from file or whatever different ways of base map representations.
+Currently the Map object is filled from the string based map, but there is no problem to create loader from file or whatever format of base map representations.

 There are three types of Tiles:
   - Floor - walkable tile